annaromanova/smart-contracts-taxation/README.md

 Expose the function names and properties that are required by the contract so that the data mapper can correctly map the event properties to the contract properties.

+Developing your Ethereum contracts using Basic tax clauses

+The Basic tax contract is an example recipe that is designed for you to customize and use to experiment with tax contract development for Blockchain.
+The current version of the Basic tax contract is simplistic with similar functions to create and update tax data.

+To use the Basic tax sample contract as a foundation to develop your own use cases into deployable chaincode, complete the following procedure:

+Download the Basic tax contract sample.
+Create the base contract and implement version control.
+Define the tax data structure.
+Initialize the contract.
+Define the invoke methods.
+Define the query methods for how the contract data is read.
+Define the callbacks.
+Develop the contract further.
+Detailed information about how to complete each step is hyperlinked to the sections that follow.

+1. Downloading the Basic tax samples